-Verizon Galaxy S III bootloader can be unlocked with new toolAlex Wagner - Deputy Managing Editor, News Desk
+Verizon Galaxy S III bootloader can be unlocked with new toolAlex Wagner - Editorial Director of News and Content

 Many Verizon customers were a bit peeved when it was revealed that the big red carrier's version of the Galaxy S III features a protected bootloader while models from other operators didn't.
 Unsurprisingly, the Android hacking community took it upon itself to try and unlock the Verizon Galaxy S III's bootloader, and now it appears that that's finally happened.
 The arrival of the bootloader unlock is thanks to a unsecure version of the bootloader that's been leaked.
 The tool necessary for the job is said to work "wonderfully" with Linux and OS X, but there's also a way for Windows folk to get in on the fun.
 A post over at xda-developers contains everything needed to unlock a Verizon Galaxy S III bootloader.